dergigi/QuotableSatoshi/README.md

 ---

-Made with ❤️ by [@dergigi](https://github.com/dergigi/).
+Made with 🧡 by [@dergigi](https://github.com/dergigi/).
 Happy about any contributions.
-If you can't contribute but have some satoshis to spare, feel free to [throw a taco](https://tippin.me/@dergigi) in my general direction! [🌮⚡️](https://tippin.me/@dergigi)
+If you can't contribute but have some satoshis to spare, feel free to [send zaps](https://njump.me/dergigi.com)!

 [![Follow @QuotableSatoshi](https://img.shields.io/twitter/follow/QuotableSatoshi.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=QuotableSatoshi)